ejmoog/litdoc/websitebackup/phpbb/ext/ejpoox/image/README.md

-# ejsoon imageid
+# ejsoon image

 ## Installation

 Copy the extension to phpBB/ext/ejpoox/

-Go to "ACP" > "Customise" > "Extensions" and enable the "ejsoon imageid" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "ejsoon image" extension.

-Add the imgid bbcode in the ACP:
+Add 3 bbcode in the ACP: imgid, svgid, svg.

 bbcode:
 ```
 [imgid]{NUMBER}[/imgid]